mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Add a `Procfile`… or don’t
 --------------------------

-Heroku expects you to include a [`Procfile`](https://devcenter.heroku.com/articles/procfile) to declare what command should be executed to start your app.
+Heroku expects you to include a [`Procfile`](https://devcenter.heroku.com/articles/procfile) declaring what command should be executed to start your app.

 With Haskell on Heroku, this isn’t necessary.
 If a `Procfile` isn’t included, the buildpack generates one at compile-time, based on the executable name declared in the Cabal package description file: